SFULibrary/islandora_rest_ingester/README.md

  ├── empty
  └── baz
     ├── MODS.xml
+    ├── TN.png
     └── OJB.jpg
 ```

 You may add whatever additional datastream files you want to the object directories.
 For example, if you want to pregenerate FITS output for each object, you can add 'TECHMD.xml' and it will be ingested as the TECHMD datastream.
+Another common use for ingesting pregenerated datastream files is custom thumbnails.

 ### Running the script